erpnext/foundation/foundation/www/docs/user/manual/en/projects/time-log-batch.md

 <!-- add-breadcrumbs -->
 # Time Log Batch

 You can bill Time Logs by batching them together.
-This gives you the flexibility to manage your customer billing in the way you want.
+This gives you the flexiblity to manage your customer billing in the way you want.
 To create a new Time Sheet, go to

 > Projects > Time Sheet > New Time Sheet